Let Me Clear My Throat: Song description

 The most popular version of the song is the one recorded live at Bahama Bay.
 This version incorporates audience cheers, shouts, and participation.

 The musical content of the song consists entirely of two samples: the introductory fanfare of "Hollywood Swinging" (1974) by Kool & The Gang, used in both the intro and pre-chorus, and a chopped half of "The 900 Number" (1987) by The 45 King (which itself includes a two-bar loop of the saxophone riff and drums that was sampled from "Unwind Yourself" (1968) by Marva Whitney), used in the verses and chorus.

 Aside from a 16-line verse in the first half of the song, the lyrical content consists largely of audience-pleasing antics, energetic shouts, call-and-response, and shout-outs.
 Kool makes lyrical nods to a grittier house party history of hip-hop, dropping references from early hip-hop and soul artists such as Run DMC, James Brown, and Whistle.
 Likewise, the title and common line of the song, "let me clear my throat," is itself taken from the Beastie Boys' "The New Style" from 1986's Licensed to Ill.

 Other uses

 The song was chosen as the Buffalo Sabres official goal song as part of an online fan vote on the team's official website.

-The song is used to pump up the crowd at Nebraska Cornhuskers football games.

 The song is also used as the theme song for BBC Radio Scotland football show Off The Ball.

 The song is featured in the film Office Christmas Party.

 Shortly after the start of the 2023 MLB season, the Milwaukee Brewers began playing the song in conjunction with their horn at American Family Field, which is sounded after every Brewers home run.
 The previous song for this occasion was "Touch the Sky" by Kanye West.